jdeluyck/kcoreorg-website/_posts/2025/2025-03-15-taking-back-control-webpresence-part1.md

 ## Quadlet, why you so slow?!

 Next up I was noticing that it took forever to start a container using a quadlet.
-Strangely enough, I've never had this on my Fedora box I run containers on in my homelab.
+Strangely enough, I've never had this on the Fedora box on which I run containers in my homelab.

 Searching some more pointed me to a [known issue](https://github.com/containers/podman/issues/24796), where systemd will wait for the `network-online` target to be active, which actually never happens for user sessions due to a dependency issue.
 I invite you to read the issue (and linked issues), but in the end I solved this by adding an additional systemd service: